-by using the colour of the nearest defined pixel.
+Bilinear: This option takes the four pixels around each point and makes a bilinear interpolation between them, which may make them look blurry.
+Nearest: When sampling the texture up, this option generates extra pixels by using the colour of the nearest defined pixel.
 When sampling the texture down, this option simply removes pixels from the texture.
 Nearest (Filtered): This option is similar to Nearest, but it adds an extra layer of resampling to make all pixels look like they are the same size.
-Miscellaneous fo ov Me to de Depth: Overrides the order of cables in the node system to determine the orward/backward order in which this element is rendered.
+Depth: Overrides the order of cables in the node system to determine the forward/backward order in which this element is rendered.
 The Z position value overrides the depth value.
-Horphing Velocity: When morphing drawings in the element using the Morphing pool, this parameter can be used to create or select the velocity function used to etermine the pace of the morphing animation.
-Depacity: Lets you quickly change the transparency of the selected element.
+Miscellaneous Morphing Velocity: When morphing drawings in the element using the Morphing tool, this parameter can be used to create or select the velocity function used to determine the pace of the morphing animation.
+Opacity : Lets you quickly change the transparency of the selected element.
+Opacity settings here will be reflected in both OpenGL preview, and full render.